causalate-mitigates-bias/causal-ate-mitigates-bias/README.md

 We conducted detailed assessments using two notable datasets.
 The results are as below.

-The following table summarizes the comparison between classifier predictions and ATE scores for the Zampieri et al., 2019 dataset.
+The following table summarizes the comparison between classifier predictions and ATE scores (computed using the classifier predictions) for the Zampieri et al. (2019) dataset.

 | **Input** | **Classifier Predictions** | **ATE Scores** |
 |-----------|----------------------------|----------------|